 How to make the most of your interview

 A second-year resident advised applicants to “come prepared knowing yourself and what you are looking for.
 Yes, we’re critically looking at you to see if you're a good fit and that is nerve-racking – but you should be doing the same thing with us.
-Ask us the tough questions, push us on things that appear weak and test us so that you can figure out if we are a good fit for you.
-And wear comfortable shoes," she said.
+Ask us the tough questions, push us on things that appear weak and test us so that you can figure out if we are a good fit for you." she said.

 What are the strengths of the program?